 About the founders:

-Laura Anderson (pictured left) passed away in 2009 of complications of Lupus.
-It was a devastating time in and the foundation wasn’t going to continue.
-However in 2010 we decided to create The Laura Anderson Scholarship Fund to scholarship girls to attend our Annual Shine Brightly Mother Daughter Summit that happens each Fall in Phoenix, AZ, and scholarships 4 girls to attend our 7 day Leadership Summer Camp who otherwise couldn’t afford to attend.
+Laura Anderson (pictured left) passed away unexpectedly in 2009 of complications of Lupus.
+It was a devastating time, and the foundation wasn’t going to continue.
+However in 2010 we decided to create The Laura Anderson Scholarship Fund to honor her legacy and use the dollars to scholarship girls to attend our programs who otherwise couldn’t afford to attend.